ahuacate/pfsense-haproxy/README.md

 Tweaks and fixes to make broken things work - sometimes.

 ### 00.10 pfSense Dynanic DNS Cloudflare with proxy enabled doesn't work at all
-Fix for log errors likebthis:
+Fix for log errors like this:

 ```
  PAYLOAD: {"success":false,"errors":[{"code":1004,"message":"DNS Validation Error","error_chain":[{"code":9003,"message":"Invalid 'proxied' value, must be a boolean"}]}],"messages":[],"result":null}
  ```

 In the pfSense WebGUI go to `Diagnostics` > `Edit File` > `Browse Tab` and browse to folder /etc/inc/ and select `services.inc` file.
 Now use the `GoTo line` field and type in `1881`.
 Replace `$dnsWildcard = $conf['wildcard'],` with `$dnsProxied = isset($conf['proxied']),` and click `Save`.
 Reboot pfSense.

 ```
 	$dns = new updatedns($dnsService = $conf['type'],
 		$dnsHost = $conf['host'],